geopython/OWSLib/README.txt

 Usage
 -----

-See tests/JPLCapabilities.txt or tests/TelaCapabilities.txt for examples.
+See tests/*.txt, which are doctests.

 Known Issues
 ------------

 OWSLib works with WMS version 1.1 and WFS 1.0.
 Other versions are not supported at this time.